CITANZ/society-documentation/Act-2022-Amendments.md

 - Treasurer
 - Such other Members as the Society shall decide at a Society Meeting.

 Only Members of the Society may be Committee Members.
 The President, Secretary, and Treasurer are Committee Members and Officers of the Society.
-There shall be a minimum of three (3) Committee Members, as required by section 45(1) of the Act.
+There shall be a minimum of three (3) Officers on the Committee, as required by section 45(1) of the Act.

 **9B.2 Election and Term of Committee Members**